graphdeco-inria/gaussian-splatting/README.md

   #### --eval
   Add this flag to use a MipNeRF360-style training/test split for evaluation.
   #### --resolution / -r
   Specifies resolution of the loaded images before training.
 If provided ```1, 2, 4``` or ```8```, uses original, 1/2, 1/4 or 1/8 resolution, respectively.
-For all other values, rescales the width to the given number while maintaining image aspect. **If not set and input image width exceeds 1.6 megapixels, inputs are automatically rescaled to this target.**
+For all other values, rescales the width to the given number while maintaining image aspect. **If not set and input image width exceeds 1.6K pixels, inputs are automatically rescaled to this target.**
   #### --white_background / -w
   Add this flag to use white background instead of black (default), e.g., for evaluation of NeRF Synthetic dataset.
   #### --sh_degree